Modeling Atomistically Assembled Diffractive Optics in Solids: Embedded Array

 Here, the condition $\Delta/\gamma = 0$ corresponds to the frequency of the incident field being on-resonance with the cooperative resonance produced by the array of atoms.
 We note here that this does not imply that the atom-atom interaction vanishes, but rather that the magnitude of the detuning induced by coherent sum of all atom-atom interactions is minimized.
 The single-atom parameter $\Delta/\gamma$ is averaged over the complete ensemble, and thus represents a measure of the collective behavior of the lattice.

 While two resonances are observed in these systems, the physics of each resonance is distinct.
 For small lattice spacing, the high atom-atom interaction leads to superradiant emission, with the cooperative linewidth shift $\Gamma$ diverging as $a$ goes to zero.
 Meanwhile, the second resonance at larger atomic spacing has a subradiant characteristic, with $\Gamma < 0$.
-These two effects compete, and depending on the geometry and magnitude of broadening one can be more pronounced.
-This can lead to a peak in reflection intensity; for example, in Fig. \ref{fig:freeSpacePosition}, adjusting the focal length of the spiral geometry results in a peak of the reflection at $a=0.2\lambda$ for a focal length of $F=10 \ \mu$m or $a=0.8\lambda$ for a focal length of $50 \ \mu$m.

 In order to observe the focusing effect of electromagnetic waves from a spiral-shaped array of atoms thinly embedded in a dielectric medium, numerical simulations of the scattered electromagnetic field were performed.
-Simulations employing the free-space or embedded, interface-free systems were carried out on the Quest High-Performance Computing cluster at Northwestern University, while the simulations with a dielectric interface were completed on a workstation at Pohang University of Science and Technology (POSTECH), South Korea.
-Large lattice simulations were performed using an allocation of 150 Gb of memory and a single computational core.
+Simulations of the scattered field intensity were carried out on the Quest High-Performance Computing cluster at Northwestern University, while a spatially-resolved simulation of the focusing behavior with a dielectric interface were completed on a workstation at Pohang University of Science and Technology (POSTECH), South Korea.
 To simulate the effect of an interface on the collective lattice mode, a three-dimensional FDTD algorithm was utilized.
-A detailed description of the numerical method is provided in Appendix D.
+A detailed description of the numerical method is provided in Appendix G.